 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Carvana, Kiromic, LifeStance, and MINISO and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
+NEW YORK, Sept.
 21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Carvana Co.
-(NYSE: CVNA), Kiromic BioPharma, Inc. (NASDAQ: KRBP), LifeStance Health Group, Inc. (NASDAQ: LFST), and MINISO Group Holding Limited (NYSE: MNSO).
+CVNA, Kiromic BioPharma, Inc. KRBP, LifeStance Health Group, Inc. LFST, and MINISO Group Holding Limited MNSO.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: May 6, 2020 – June 24, 2022